-Please do not call the school during emergencies.
+Please do not call the school during school or island-wide emergencies.
 The telephone lines must be kept open for urgent calls coming in and use by our school office.
-PHCA uses the FACTS SIS to send Emergency Alerts and immediate information via text to your cell phone.
-Your "Emergency Contacts" must be updated as stated below
+PHCA uses the FACTS SIS PARENT ALERT system to send emergency alerts and immediate information via text to your cell phone.
+Please make sure your cell number is correctly listed in FACTS SIS and make sure you have selected "Yes" to parent alerts.
+Your "Emergency Contacts" must be updated as stated below.